Your Passport to Global Affairs

 To hear a WGCU interview with Daniela Barrata Herrera, keynote speaker at this year's Model UN, click here.
 Daniela, who was born in Cuba and emigrated to the U.S. with her parents through Chile, is a medical student at Johns Hopkins Medical School, on target to graduate in 2027.

+In 2016, Daniela led her Cape Coral High School team to first place in that year's special Model UN contest, the Syrian refugee competition.
 She credits her Model UN experience as helpful in her admission to Johns Hopkins University, where she earned an undergraduate degree in molecular and cellular biology before admission to medical school.
 She is a 2017 graduate of Cape Coral High School and plans to use her medical practice to benefit Latino communities.

 Academic WorldQuest

-Naples' newest school, Aubrey Rogers High School, won the NCWA High School Academic WorldQuest competition and traveled to Washington DC for the national competition in April.
+Naples' newest school, Aubrey Rogers High School, won the NCWA High School Academic WorldQuest competition and traveled to Washington DC for the national competition last April.
 For the first time, a group of four freshmen earned the Naples champion's title.

 They were among 84 students and 21 teams from six high schools in Collier County that competed.
 Their travel to the national competition was paid for by a grant to the World Affairs Council of America (WACA) by the Carlos Alvarez Foundation.